openmessaging/specification/specification-schema.md

 ## License
 ## 0 Overview
 ### 0.1 What is OpenMessaging?
-   OpenMessaging is a cloud-oriented, vendor-neutral open standard for distributed messaging.
+   OpenMessaging is a cloud-native, vendor-neutral open standard for distributed messaging.

 ### 0.2 Why OpenMessaging?
 #### 0.2.1 Goals